graphicsdesk/d3-jetpack/README.md

-d3-jetpack is a set of nifty convenience wrappers that speed up your daily work with d3.js
+d3-jetpack is a set of nifty convenience wrappers that speed up your daily work with d3.js.
+This fork of d3-jetpack adds more.

 [![jetpack](http://68.media.tumblr.com/tumblr_m4kkxd8nWB1rwkrdbo1_500.jpg)](http://myjetpack.tumblr.com/post/23725103159)